Cottage Hospital is founded.

 In 1975, the hospital's name changes to Methodist Medical Center of Illinois.
 The Methodist Medical Center Foundation is established to support the hospital in its mission of helping and healing.

-Pekin adds two more stories to it's patient services tower bringing to eight total stories.
+Pekin adds two more stories to it's patient services tower bringing it to eight total stories.

 Expanded facilities include the Crescent addition and the Methodist Diagnostic Center.
 Methodist also purchases the former Ramada Inn and remodels it as Methodist East Campus, home to the School of Nursing, Methodist Family Child Care Center and other services.
 Methodist opens the area's first sleep disorders center, establishes the area's longest-running Hospice program, and introduces Magnetic Resonance Imaging (MRI) and mobile mammography services to Central Illinois.